laiyewfai/laiyewfai.github.io/index.md

 Hello World!

-This is a journal to record what I learn, and what I try out, and what works and what doesn't.
+This is a journal to record what I learnt, and what I tried out, and what works and what doesn't.
 This blog also helps me to crystalize my thought process.